stakater/stakater-docs/docs/content/sre/multi-tenant-operator/troubleshooting.md

 If a user is added to tenant resource, and the user does not exist in RHSSO, then RHSSO is not updated with the user's Vault permission.

-Description/steps after which this situation occurs:
+#### Reproduction steps

 1. Add a new user to Tenant CR
 2. Attempt to log in to Vault with the added user
 3. Vault denies that the user exists, and signs the user up via RHSSO.
-User is now created on RHSSO (You may check for the user on RHSSO).
+User is now created on RHSSO (you may check for the user on RHSSO).

-#### Recommendation
+#### Resolution

 If the user does not exist in RHSSO, then MTO does not create the tenant access for Vault in RHSSO.